 Places on a map: Tennis court, river, courtyard, laboratory, building, bridge, road, path, traffic lights, bench, seat, table, basketball court, running track, swimming pool, beach, forest, garden, and castle.

-Part 3: A conversation among individuals – Vocabulary words for IELTS Listening
+Part 3: A conversation among individuals – Vocabulary for IELTS Listening

 In the third section of the IELTS Listening test, you will listen to a unique conversation involving a group of individuals, ranging from two to four participants.
 This dialogue typically takes place within an educational or training context, such as a university lecturer engaging in a discussion about an assignment with two students.